East Cleveland, Ohio: Geography

 Most of the city is located in a relatively flat and relatively lower area contiguous with the city of Cleveland.
 A small portion of the city lies atop a steep hill, and is contiguous with the neighboring city of Cleveland Heights; it also lies in a relatively flat area at a higher elevation.
 Superior Road, Forest Hills Boulevard, Lee Road, Noble and North Taylor roads are the major through-streets ascending the hill.
 The McGregor Home and the Forest Hill Historic District are located on "the hill."
+The city is notable for its high amount of abandoned buildings.

 Surrounding communities

 The University Circle neighborhood of Cleveland is immediately to the west of East Cleveland, on the other side of a railway viaduct that carries the RTA Red Line.
 Case Western Reserve University, University Hospitals Cleveland Medical Center, and the Cleveland Museum of Art are in University Circle.

 Demographics

-Households

-East Cleveland is a community with a housing density of 4,343 houses per square mile.
-There are a total of 13,491 houses within the city limits.
-Although the state average for renters in Ohio is 35%, the percentage of renters in East Cleveland specifically is 68%.
-The 2015 median gross rent for East Cleveland was $472 per month.
-In East Cleveland, 95.8% spoke English, 2.1% Spanish and 1.2% Russian.

-Income

-The 2011–2015 median household income for residents living in East Cleveland was $19,592.
-Along with that, 59% of household income is less than $25,000 annually.
-Only 19% of households in East Cleveland have annual incomes between $25,000 and $44,000.
-The 2011–2015 median individual income for residents of East Cleveland was $14,442, with 52% of individual incomes being under $15,000 a year.
-In addition, 31% of individual incomes in East Cleveland are between $15,000 and $34,000.
+According to realtor website Zillow, the average price of a home as of May 31, 2025, in East Cleveland is $71,484.

+As of the 2023 American Community Survey, there are 6,746 estimated households in East Cleveland with an average of 1.97 persons per household.
+The city has a median household income of $22,883.
+Approximately 44.3% of the city's population lives at or below the poverty line.
+East Cleveland has an estimated 53.7% employment rate, with 15.8% of the population holding a bachelor's degree or higher and 84.9% holding a high school diploma.

+The median age in the city was 39.1 years.